hanselke/kaizen/README.md

 Show form for user
 Edit values in form
-load form data from db
-Save form to db
 Download form as complete xls
 Link with tasks in bonita
 Store active task for user